-Did you know that more than one-half of your home’s energy costs are from your heating and cooling?
-This is the reason why it’s so important to secure an energy-efficient HVAC system.
+Did you know that more than half of your home’s energy costs are for your heating and cooling?
+That’s why it’s critical to maintain an energy-efficient HVAC system.

-Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+Furnace efficiency standards were last updated to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
 This rating system illustrates how effective your furnace is at natural gas into heat.
-An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while producing heat.
+An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while producing heat.

-In 2022, the U.S. government revealed new energy-efficiency standards for residential gas furnaces that would substantially lower emissions, save consumers money and stimulate sustainability.
+In 2022, President Biden proposed new energy-efficiency standards for residential gas furnaces that would significantly decrease emissions, save homeowners money and promote sustainability.

 - Save Americans $1.9 billion annually.